TikTok must pay a fine of 530 million euros - for data transfers to China

 Fine in the millions against TikTok

-The DPC imposed a fine totaling 530 million euros:
+The DPC imposed a Fine totaling 530 million euros:

 Evaluation of the proceedings against TikTok

 The DPC's decision has far-reaching significance beyond TikTok.
-It underlines the strict standards for international data transfers from the EU - especially to countries without an adequacy decision.
+It underlines the strict standards for international data transfers from the EU - especially to countries without Appropriateness decision.
 Companies are obliged to carry out in-depth legal assessments and take technical and organizational measures to guarantee an equivalent level of data protection.

 In addition, the importance of transparent user information is once again emphasized.
-Data protection guidelines must be clear, complete and comprehensible - especially in the case of cross-border processing.
+Data protection guidelines must be clear, complete and comprehensible - especially in the case of cross-border Processing.

 Last but not least, the decision shows that incomplete or misleading disclosures to the supervisory authorities can have significant consequences.
 The DPC is already considering further regulatory action against TikTok for the delayed disclosure of the storage of EEA data in China.